marschall/jfr-maven-extension/README.md

 JFR Maven Extension
 ===================

-This Maven extension generates JFR Events for a Maven build.
+This Maven extension generates JFR events for a Maven build.

 Usage
 -----